3scale/3scale-operator/doc/operator-monitoring-resources.md

       - 3scale-api-management
 ```

-Note: If the grafana operator is installed in a different namespace than 3scale, then configure accordingly it to watch for resources outside the namespace.
+*NOTE*: If the grafana operator is installed in a different namespace than 3scale, then configure accordingly it to watch for resources outside the namespace.
+Use `--namespaces` or `--scan-all` operator flags to enable watching for dashboards in a list of namespaces.
+Do not forget to provide required RBAC permissions.
 Check operator [doc](https://github.com/integr8ly/grafana-operator/blob/v2.0.0/documentation/deploy_grafana.md#operator-flags) regarding this issue.